necrolingus/password_pusher_node/README.md

 * Passwords are stored encrypted in the DB.
 Check out cipherHandler.js
 * Old records are deleted automatically by vacuumDb.js which runs as a setInterval

+##### What environment variables do I need to pass
+There is a .env.sample file in the api folder.
+For docker, you of course have to pass these variables.
+ENCRYPTIONKEY
+DBHOST
+DBPORT
+DBUSER
+DBPASSWORD
+DATABASE

 #### What is left to do?
 * Some minor cleanups